An Avulsion fracture takes place in cases where a small bone fragment is pulled away (avulsed) from a bone. Both ligaments & tendons attach to bones.

 Avulsion fractures at the pelvis & hip:

-Avulsion fractures at the pelvis can occur at two locations – at the attachment of quads (rectus femoris) and sartorius muscles to the front and at the attachment of hamstrings muscle to the pelvis (at the ischial tuberosity) behind.
+Avulsion fractures at the pelvis can occur at two locations – at the attachment of quads (rectus femoris) and sartorius muscles to the front and at the attachment of hamstrings muscle to the pelvis (at the ischial spine) behind.

 The pelvis has two bony protuberances where the quadriceps muscles attach – the anterior superior iliac spine (ASIS) where the sartorius muscle inserts and anterior inferior iliac spine (AIIS).
 The rectus femoris originates from the AIIS.
 It is an important muscle in the front of the thigh.
 Along with three other muscles, it forms the quadriceps.